oskar456/ietf-aaaa-filtering/draft-caletka-aaaa-filtering.md

 # Introduction

-Most operating systems support both a IPv6 and an IPv4 networking stack.
-When such a host is connected to a dual-stack network, whenever a process requests resolution of a DNS name, two DNS queries need to be issued - one for an A record representing IPv4 address, one for a AAAA record representing IPv6 address.
+Most operating systems support both the IPv6 and the IPv4 networking stack.
+When such a host is connected to a dual-stack network, whenever a process requests resolution of a DNS name, two DNS queries need to be issued - one for an A record representing an IPv4 address, and one for a AAAA record representing an IPv6 address.
 The results of such queries are then merged and ordered based on [RFC6724] or used as input for the Happy Eyeballs algorithm [RFC8305].

-When such a host is connected to a single-stack network, only one DNS query needs to be sent: there is no point of sending out AAAA record query if the host has no IPv6 connectivity or sending out A query if the host has no IPv4 connectivity.
-Such an optimization however has to consider any possible means of obtaining connectivity for particular address family, including but not limited to IPv6 Transition Mechanisms or VPNs.
+When such a host is connected to a single-stack network, only one DNS query needs to be performed: there is reason for querying for a AAAA record if the host has no IPv6 connectivity, the same way there is no reason to look for an A record if the host has no IPv4 connectivity.
+Such an optimization however has to consider any possible means of obtaining connectivity for a particular address family, including but not limited to IPv6 Transition Mechanisms or VPNs.

 # Conventions and Definitions